Home » Community Health Education

-The Community Health Education (CHE) program prepares students to work with individuals, groups, and communities to promote health and prevent disease and disability.
+The Community Health Education (CHE) major prepares students to work with individuals, groups, and communities to promote health and prevent disease and disability.
 Students develop professional skills and competencies that include:

 - assessing individual and community needs